-21 I note that some of the submission points are on rezoning, and/or seek relief relating to the addition or removal of provisions to Chapter 27 that are specifically related to a rezoning, as discussed earlier in this report these submission points will be addressed in the Planning Maps hearing later in this process.
+I note that some of the submission points are on rezoning, and/or seek relief relating to the addition or removal of provisions to Chapter 27 that are specifically related to a rezoning, as discussed earlier in this report these submission points will be addressed in the Planning Maps hearing later in this process.

-Issue 9 Changes to the Objectives and Policies in Section 27.2.
-Issue 10 Changes to Non-Complying Activity Standards.
-Issue 11 Changes to Standards for Subdivision Activities.
-Issue 12 Changes to Standards Relating to Servicing and Infrastructure.
-Issue 13 Changes to Location - Specific Objectives, Policies and Methods.
-Issue 14 Amendments to Rule 27.9.1 and 27.9.2.
-Issue 15 New Provisions.
-Issue 16 New Zealand Fire Service and NZFS Code of Practice SNZ PAS 4509:2003.
-Issue 17 Responses sought by Submitters deferred from other Hearing Streams.
+- Issue 4Minimum lot sizes for subdivision under notified Rule 27.5.1 pg.11[redrafted Rule 27.6.1], where stage 2 district plan review zones are referenced. - Issue 5Minimum lot sizes for subdivision under notifiedRule 27.5.1 pg.11[redrafted Rule 27.6.1] - Issue 6Infill development provisions (notified Rule 27.5.2 pg.13 [redrafted Rule 27.7.13], and notified Rule 27.5.3, pg.13 [redrafted Rule 27.7.14]. - Issue 7 Infill Development within Airport's Noise boundaries (ANB and Outer Control Boundary (OCB)). - Issue 8 Changes to the Purpose in Section 27.1. - Issue 9 Changes to the Objectives and Policies in Section 27.2. - Issue 10 Changes to Non-Complying Activity Standards. - Issue 11 Changes to Standards for Subdivision Activities. - Issue 12 Changes to Standards Relating to Servicing and Infrastructure. - Issue 13 Changes to Location Specific Objectives, Policies and Methods. - Issue 14Amendments to notified Rule 27.9.1 pg.28 [redrafted rule 27.9.1] and notified rule 27.9.2 pg.28, [redrafted rule 27.9.2]. - Issue 15 New Provisions. - Issue 16 New Zealand Fire Service and NZFS Code of Practice SNZ PAS 4509:2003. - Issue 17 Responses sought by Submitters deferred from other Hearing Streams. - 9.2.

-9.2.
 In addition to the above, an analysis of the key issues identified by submitters is provided for each objective and related policy.
 Where a policy has not been submitted on or where the submission is without any coherent basis, the submission point is unlikely to have been directly discussed in this report (although a recommendation for the latter is set out in Appendix 2).
 I have set out my analysis of the provisions by issue (as above) and then by objective.